eslamdyab21/AMRs-in-Warehouse-Systems/Graduation Project Documentation/Software/Warehouse robots-shelves movement simulation @3.md

 ## TO-DO
-- `Database` class, querying and writing.
-- Handle collision
+- Optimize A*
 - Moving the robot with the shelf to the destination after pairing.
-- Moving the shelf back to its original location or other location (needs discussing with team)
+- Moving the shelf back to its original location or other location
 - Editing `move_forward` method in `Shelves` class (shelves doesn't have `orientation` attribute)

 </br>
 </br>